Scotch whisky: Types

 The five Scotch whisky definitions are structured in such a way that the categories are mutually exclusive.
 The 2009 regulations changed the formal definition of blended Scotch whisky to achieve this result, but in a way that reflected traditional and current practice: before the 2009 SWR, any combination of Scotch whiskies qualified as a blended Scotch whisky, including for example a blend of single malt Scotch whiskies.

 As was the case under the Scotch Whisky Act 1988, regulation 5 of the SWR 2009 stipulates that the only whisky that may be manufactured in Scotland is Scotch whisky.
 The definition of manufacture is "keeping for the purpose of maturation; and keeping, or using, for the purpose of blending, except for domestic blending for domestic consumption".
 This provision prevents the existence of two "grades" of whisky originating from Scotland, one "Scotch whisky" and the other, a "whisky product of Scotland" that complies with the generic EU standard for whisky.
 According to the Scotch Whisky Association, allowing non-Scotch whisky production in Scotland would make it difficult to protect Scotch whisky as a distinctive product.
 The SWR regulation also states that no additives may be used except for plain (E150A) caramel colouring.

 Single malt

 To qualify for this category the Scotch whisky must be made in one distillery, in a pot still by batch distillation, using only water and malted barley.
 As with any other Scotch whisky, the Scotch Whisky Regulations of 2009 also require single malt Scotch to be made completely and bottled in Scotland and aged for at least three years.
-Most are aged longer and received 4–5 years.
+Most are aged longer.

 Another term is sometimes seen, called "double wood" or "triple wood", sometimes incorrectly referred to as "double malt" or "triple malt".
 These indicate that the whisky was aged in two or three types of casks.
 Hence, if the whisky otherwise meets the criteria of single malt, it still falls into the single malt category even if more than one type of cask was used for ageing.
-Examples include The Balvenie 12 Years Old DoubleWood and Laphroaig Triple Wood.
+Examples include The Balvenie 12 Year DoubleWood and Laphroaig Triple Wood.

-Another nuance is that Lowland Scotch malts used a triple distillation just like Irish whiskey, breaking away from the general rule that all Scotch is double distilled.
+Another nuance is that Lowland Scotch malts use a triple distillation just like Irish whiskey, breaking away from the general rule that all Scotch is double distilled.